How To Fill Out The Rhode Island Articles of Organization

 Step 6: Include Any Additional Provisions

 This is an optional section.
-Should there be any additional information regarding the regulation of the LLC, include the statements.
+Should there be any additional information regarding the governance of the LLC (such as the business purpose from above), include those statements in this section.

 Step 7: Select the Management Structure